ctw-joao-luis/docker-compose-proj/README.md

 To instantiate the first time:

-`docker run --name webserver-db -d webserver-db:latest`
+`docker run --name webserver-db --network db-webserver-network -d webserver-db:latest`

 To start and stop said image: